 4. Use of HTTPS instead of HTTP

 HTTPS has fast become the preferred protocol of choice, superseding HTTP which was once widely used.
-The increase in size and complexity of web pages necessitated a more efficient solution to ensure that users remain engaged with content as well as making conversions easier.
-This is where the benefit of implementing HTTPS lies - it helps make your website faster!
+The increase in size and complexity of web pages necessitated a more efficient solution to ensure that users remain engaged with content as well as make conversions easier; this is where the benefit of implementing HTTPS lies - it helps make your website faster!
 It's also supported by all servers and browsers so there are no compatibility issues when rolling out the new protocol for maximum advantage.

 5. Progressive Image Formats

 Streamlining your website's image management process is easy by implementing a few wise strategies.
-By following these best practices, you can create a system for quickly and efficiently uploading, optimizing, transforming, resizing, storing and more all in one place.
-Hence, adopting the mentioned hacks, you are bound to excellent image management for your eCommerce business.
+By following these best practices, you can create a system for quickly and efficiently uploading, optimizing, transforming, resizing, storing and more.
+Hence, by adopting the mentioned hacks, you are bound to achieve excellent image management for your eCommerce business.
 However, these require time and consistency for better results.
 Depending on the current magnitude of your eCommerce store, some might be more relevant than others for you.
-Whichever way, considering these hacks will put you a step ahead in managing images for an efficient eCommerce business model.
+Whichever way, considering these hacks will put you a step ahead in managing images for an efficient eCommerce business model!